Southern pied babbler: Behaviour

 Aggression toward fledglings is most commonly observed when the dominant pair have begun to incubate another brood.
 During this period, begging fledglings will be punished by parents using aggressive behaviour such as jumping on the youngster.
 In all cases, fledglings stop begging immediately following attack.
 Brood overlap results in a distinctive division of labour, with subordinate adults continuing to care for fledglings while the dominant pair concentrate their effort on the new brood.
 Owing to the extended period of post-fledging care in this species, this can result in dependent young from multiple broods being raised simultaneously.

 Pied babblers are strongly territorial, and defend their borders using wing and vocal displays on a near daily basis.
 These fights rarely lead to physical aggression and injury from such fights is very rare.
 Groups defend the same territory year-round and small groups tend to lose portions of their territory to larger neighbouring groups.

 Research on pied babblers has provided the first evidence of teaching behaviour in an avian species.
 Pied babblers teach their young by giving a specific purr call each time they deliver food.
 Young learn to associate this call with food and reach out of the nest each time they hear it.
 Adults exploit this association to encourage young to fledge by giving the purr call at a distance from the nest, enticing young to follow them.
 Post-fledging, adults continue to use the call to encourage young to move between foraging areas or away from predators.
 This call is also used to recruit independent fledglings to a rich foraging site, and may thus provide young with information on where to forage to locate rich food sources.

+Research on pied babblers reveals that temperatures exceeding 38 °C compared to moderate, more normal ones of 23 °C, can halve their ability to learn associations, research which its authors suggest raises another factor about climate change that will impact on wildlife survival.

 Research on pied babblers has also provided evidence of task partitioning behaviour.
 In this species, the dominant pair are able to leave their dependent young in the care of helpers and initiate a new brood.
 This allows brood overlap: several broods of dependent young can be raised at the same time.
 Such a behaviour highlights the benefits of cooperative breeding: many helpers allow breeders to invest in more broods.
 Parents initiate this task partitioning by aggressively punishing offspring that beg at them for food.
 This repeated punishment results in young fledglings begging for food from helpers rather than their parents: freeing up their parents to breed again.